robotology/yarp-devices-haptic/README.md

 1. `yarpdev --device geomagicdriver [option-list]`
 2. `robotInterface --context geomagic --config geomagic.xml`

-The available options of `geomagicdriver` are:
+The available options of are:
 - `device-id` _id_: a string with the name of the Geomagic Touch device that has been paired.
-- `verbosity` _level_: an integer accounting for the enabled verbosity level.

-The available options of `geomagicwrapper` are:
 - `name` _port-stem-name_: a string specifying the ports stem-name.
 - `period` _period_: an integer that specifies the period in `ms` (`20 ms` by default).
 - `verbosity` _level_: an integer accounting for the enabled verbosity level.